Q+A-Russia, West at odds over plan to rid Syria of chemical arm

 WHAT HAPPENS AT THE HAGUE‘S CHEMICAL ARMS AGENCY?

-The 41-member Executive Council of the Organization for the Prohibition of Chemical Weapons (OPCW) in The Hague is hoping to vote this week on a joint Russian-American proposal to rapidly verify and destroy Syria’s chemical weapons stockpile.
+The 41-member Executive Council of the Organization for the Prohibition of Chemical Weapons (OPCW) in The Hague is expected to vote on Tuesday on a joint Russian-American proposal to rapidly verify and destroy Syria’s chemical weapons stockpile.
 That vote has been repeatedly delayed.

 According to the U.S.-Russia framework agreement, the chemical arms agency’s Executive Council will detail “special procedures for expeditious destruction of the Syrian chemical weapons program and stringent verification thereof.”